YggdrasiI/RPIMotionDetection/README.md

-This package contains programs which analyse the motion vections from the h264 coarse motion estimation, see http://www.raspberrypi.org/vectors-from-coarse-motion-estimation/
+This package contains programs which analyze the motion vections from the h264 coarse motion estimation, see http://www.raspberrypi.org/vectors-from-coarse-motion-estimation/